Revolutionary new high-strength guy ropes using Dyneema® Max Technology

 Thanks to the recent developments of materials, both amateur and professional users are changing over to non-conductive guys and ropes and will never go back to using the steel wires once the benefits are fully appreciated.
 The non-conductive synthetic fibres have all the necessary qualities: high strength, negligible elongation but with good flexibility, long life, low wet-ability, minimum bending radius giving the ability to tie knots, excellent UV radiation resistance, weather durability and resistance to acids and alkali.

-MASTRANT® optimized lines are made from proven modern materials such as Polyester (Mastrant-P), Dyneema® (Mastrant-D and D-F2) and Vectran® (Mastrant-V).
+MASTRANT® optimized lines are made from proven modern materials such as Polyester (Mastrant-P), Dyneema® (Mastrant-M, Mastrant-D and D-F2) and Vectran® (Mastrant-V).
 The range covers products for a variety of applications, from thin support lines used for tying wire antennas and beams, to guys for supporting small and portable masts and vertical antennas, to anchoring ropes for high antenna towers tens of metres high.
 The product line is supplemented by a wide range of stainless steel accessories.

 The development, testing and quality control of all these products ensures a superior product delivering long life.
 They are subject to continuous verifying in real conditions in co-operation with many users.